All Episodes

 I really am very worried that if he plays a clever co-parliamentary game, it may look good inside the Senate, but it could cost us two Senate seats and control the Senate.

-So I would beg him to bring up the $2,000 payment as a freestanding independent vote.
+So I would beg him to bring up the $2,000 payment as a freestanding, independent vote.

 That's exactly right.

-New Gingrich on Fox News earlier.
+Newt Gingrich on Fox News earlier.

-And yeah, just all right, go for all these things.
+And yeah, just, all right, go for all these things.

-Repeal Section 230, look into voting irregularities and everything that went wrong in voting in 2020.
+Look into voting irregularities and everything that went wrong in voting in 2020.

 Yes, clean bill, clean bill, $2,000 checks, clean bill.

-This way, at least you get the votes out there because those races down in Georgia are that tight, and you will have some people sitting at home, unfortunately, because they think that their vote just won't matter because they think that it was stolen back in November.
+And you will have some people sitting at home, unfortunately, because they think that their vote just won't matter because they think that it was stolen back in November.

 So that's what's at stake here.